Marko History, Family Crest & Coats of Arms

 - Andrew Marko, who settled in Philadelphia in 1846

-- Anna Marko, aged 24, who emigrated to the United States from Csecseko, Hungary, in 1893
+- Anna Marko, aged 24, who immigrated to the United States from Csecseko, Hungary, in 1893

-- Andras Marko, aged 45, who emigrated to the United States, in 1895
+- Andras Marko, aged 45, who immigrated to the United States, in 1895

 Marko Settlers in United States in the 20th Century

 - Adam Marko, aged 35, who landed in America from Antalfalva, Hungary, in 1907

 - Andruch Marko, aged 16, who settled in America from Loroco, Austria, in 1907

 - Alzbeta Marko, aged 16, who landed in America from Turaluka, Hungary, in 1907